RobertsLab/project-gigas-carryover/protocols/Resazurin-assay.md

    - 10 μL of dimethyl sulfoxide (0.1% DMSO, Sigma-Aldrich Corp., St. Louis, MO)

 4. **Make Assay Media**
-   - Sterile water with appropriate Salinity – 96.9 mL (Sterile Filter or Autoclave)
+   - Sterile _seawater_ with appropriate Salinity – 96.9 mL (Sterile Filter or Autoclave)
    - Resazurin Stock Solution – 1 mL (This can be replaced with AlamarBlue, which is used at 1.6%)
    - 100X Penn/Strep – 1 mL
    - 100X Fungizone – 1 mL